Last Updated on

 2. Poor Resilience

 Children learn how to cope with emotional, mental, and physical trauma from seeing how their parents deal with any hardships themselves.
-In this case, bad parenting comes in the form of not shielding the child from a crisis or not being able to handle the negative emotions.
+In this case, bad parenting comes in the form of not shielding the child from a crisis or not being able to handle negative emotions, which in turn, rubs off on the child.

 Many studies have shown that parents who have a negative approach will have children with a higher susceptibility to depression.
 Bad parenting actions that lead to depression include low levels of emotional and physical support, physical punishment, and an unhealthy expression of negative emotions.